Foraging and Picking Porcini Mushrooms Safely and How to Dry Them

 The slices should be relatively thin and no more than a quarter-inch thick.
 Lay them on the racks inside your food dehydrator and set the heat at 40°C / 110°F for between two to six hours.
 The length of time will depend on how many racks you have in the unit and how thick you’ve sliced the mushrooms.

 Once dried, the mushrooms can be a little flexible but light and not squishy to the touch.
-Allow them to cool to room temperature then store them in a sealed container such as Tupperware or a mason jar.
-Kept out of the light they’ll last at least a year.
+Allow them to cool to room temperature, then store them in a sealed container such as Tupperware or a mason jar.
+Kept out of the light, they’ll last at least a year or more.
+Probably many years, really, but ours never last long enough to know!

-You use dried porcini in cooking by reconstituting them first.
-Cover a handful with boiling water and both the mushrooms and the resulting broth are delicious in risottos, pasta, and other savory dishes.
+You tend to use dried porcini in cooking by reconstituting it first.
+Cover a handful with boiling water, and both the mushrooms and the resulting broth are delicious in risottos, pasta, and other savory dishes.
+You can also throw the dried mushrooms into sauces, stews, and the like, and the liquid in the food will reconstitute the mushrooms.

-One way to use Porcini pieces that are small or odd, or from the stem is to first dry the mushroom and then pulse it into a powder.
+One way to use Porcini pieces that are small or from the less-mushroomy stem is to first dry the mushroom and then pulse it into a powder.
 Use the powder to make broth, sauces, or flavor homemade dishes like pasta.
-Last year I used porcini powder to flavor handmade Gnocchi and I have plans to do the same this week for friends.
-Here’s the recipe if you’d like to try it out too.
+Last year I used porcini powder to flavor handmade porcini gnocchi, and I have plans to do the same this week for friends.

 More Wild Food Foraging and Recipes